700 Children's® – A Blog by Pediatric Experts

 Don’t Know Your Risk?
 Ask!

 There is nothing to be ashamed of.
 Many people do not know what behaviors put them at risk for HIV.
 You may be at risk if you have unprotected sex; share needles for intravenous drugs, tattoos, or other purposes; or have sex with someone who does.
 You may be at risk if you’ve been sexually abused.
+The CDC also recommends that all people between the ages of 13 and 64 get tested for HIV at least once as part of routine healthcare.
+If you have any ongoing risk factors for HIV, then you may wanted to be tested routinely and you may be a candidate for HIV pre-exposure prophylaxis (more on that later).
 Be honest with your provider.
 If your provider does not suggest a test, ask for it!

 What If My Provider Does Not Offer HIV Testing?

 It is quite possible that your provider’s office does not provide laboratory services or offer HIV testing.
-The FACES Clinic at Nationwide Children’s Hospital offers free testing Monday, Tuesday, Wednesday, and Friday, 8am–4:00pm and Thursday 8am–6pm, on the 3rd floor of the Outpatient Care Center, 555 S. 18th Street, as well as at the at The Neighborhood House, 1000 Atcheson Street.
-Call 614-252-5315 for testing days and times.
+The FACES Clinic at Nationwide Children’s Hospital offers free testing during the week and you can call 614-722-6060 for testing days and times.
+In general, testing is available 8:30-11:30 am, Monday through Friday, as well as 1 – 3:30 pm on Tuesdays, Wednesday and Thursdays.
+Afternoon hours are extended to 6pm on Thursdays.
 Free testing is also available at the Columbus Public Health Department, 240 Parsons Avenue.
-If you do not live in the Columbus area, your local public health department or AIDS task force will be able to direct you to testing resources in your area.
+If you do not live in the Columbus area, your local public health department will be able to direct you to testing resources in your area.

 What If I Am HIV Positive?

 If you test positive for HIV, it is important for you to get into and remain in care with a medical provider.
+There is effective treatment to help control HIV and keep you healthy and well.
 Communication with your provider is essential.
 Be sure to report symptoms and any medication side effects.
-Follow your provider’s recommendations and become a partner in your treatment, and you can expect to live a long, productive life with HIV.
+Follow your provider’s recommendations and become a partner in your treatment.

 Featured Expert